CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 Like the help intent, it leaves the session open so that the user can activate another intent rather than having to reinvoke the skill.

-# Events

-The following utterances:
+## Explain Tech Hub

+Asking questions such as:

+- "Who are you?"
+- "What goes on in this room?"
+- "What is this place?"
+- "Tell me about the tech hub."

+as well as others, will cause Alexa to respond by explaining the purpose of the Tech Hub.

+## Opening & Closing times

+Asking questions such as:

-- "what events are on?"
+- "what are the opening times"
-- "How do I book events"
+- "What are the closing times"

-will allow Alexa to respond with the corresponding details.
+as well as others, will cause Alexa to respond with the opening/closing times.

-# Facilities
+## Facilities

 Asking questions such as: